Skip to main content

 Cin7’s customers report a robust and scalable inventory management system, a relatively smooth user interface, and a good level of customization.
 The software’s host of supported supply and commerce-oriented integrations also function well.
 On the downside, Cin7 tends to be on the expensive end of inventory software for the intended business scale.
 It can also have a considerable initial learning curve, especially for setting up more complex operations.

-Best for simple operations – Katana Cloud Inventory
+Alternative for simple operations – Katana Cloud Inventory

 Katana is a web-based inventory and manufacturing software intended for micro (1-10 employees) and small (10-200 employees) sized distributors and manufacturing companies.
 Starting out mostly with small workshops and webshop integrations, Katana has expanded its feature set over the years, offering a solid option for companies with essential requirements for inventory management and production control.